hongliangduan/Reproducing-the-invention-of-a-named-reaction-Zero-shot-prediction-of-unseen-chemical-reactions/README.md

 # Dataset
 The data for training, dev and testing of Zero-shot reaction prediction are provided in "Zero-shot reaction prediction data" file.
 The data for training, dev and testing of One-shot reaction prediction are provided in "One-shot reaction prediction data" file.
-# Generate data
+# Step 1: Preprocess the data
-The input data can preprocessed by running the datagen.sh script, and the output data was in t2t_data folder.
+The input data can preprocessed by running the ``` sh datagen.sh ``` script, and the output data was in t2t_data folder.

 # Train
 Model training can be started by running the train.sh script.